 Changing your Password

-You can change your password by going to your workspace settings.
+You can change your password by going to your user settings.
 If you have a custom password policy in place, please ensure that your password adheres to the policy.

 When resetting your password, ensure you follow the link in the most recent email you receive from us.
 Sending multiple requests to reset your password will invalidate previously sent tokens, and only the most recent one will be valid.